 It proved a happy marriage, with the Buccaneer Region organising a driving school, regional and national races.
 In turn Nehl worked on improving the facilities, with concession stand and restrooms constructed, followed by improvements to guardrails, the establishment of a shed for technical inspections and, eventually, the building of a timing and scoring tower using reclaimed materials from a demolished bank drive-through.

 By 1976, the idea was developed to rename the track in honour of Mr. Roebling.
 At the time, Nehl still owed the Savannah Foundation $4,500 on his payment pledge, so he told them: "If you will forgive that $4,500, we will rename the track and build an entrance wall with a plaque on it, calling it 'Roebling Road'."
-They were happily agreed and so the track's current name came into being.
+They happily agreed and so the track's current name came into being.

 Still the problem of the abrasive track surface remained and all concerned knew it was limiting the circuit's potential, with race entries remaining hard to attract.
 A committee was formed to look for a solution and thoughts turned to Georgia's other famous circuit, Road Atlanta.
 The Finley Company in Statesboro was contacted and asked to communicate with Road Atlanta and find out who had paved it, and what the formula for the asphalt was.
 Armed with answers, the cost of re-paving was calculated at $63,000.

 Nehl agreed to match fund whatever the Region could raise, so after a fundraising drive the Region raised $24,000, which Nehl matched and then loaned the Region the outstanding $15,000.
 With the much-needed repaving quickly completed, Roebling Road finally began to flourish.
 The track became extremely popular not only for racing, but also for testing and use by motorcycles and historic cars.